lilys012/lilys012.github.io/index.md

 layout: default
 ---

 Hello!
-I am a senior student at Seoul National University.
+I am a senior student at Seoul National University, advised by Prof. <a href="https://eunsol.github.io">Eunsol Choi</a>.
+Previously, I was fortunate to be working with Prof. <a href="https://seungwonh.github.io/">Seung-won Hwang</a> and Prof. <a href="https://juhokim.com">Juho Kim</a>.

 My research focuses on NLP, where I am interested in making language models better utilize dynamic information and acquire meaningful knowledge.
 Current areas of interest include: